django/deps/draft/0020-annual-release-cycle.rst

 the extended support window, and gives two years, rather than one, in which an update to an equivalently supported Django is available.

-At the same time, we align the update process to the official advice.
+At the same time, we align the update process with the official advice.
 In theory, LTS-to-LTS updates are doable.
 In reality, we `still say`__, it’s “usually easier to upgrade through each feature release incrementally”.
 By removing the distinction there, we ease the update process for our LTS users.

 __ https://docs.djangoproject.com/en/5.2/howto/upgrade-version/#:~:text=usually%20easier%20to%20upgrade%20through%20each%20feature%20release%20incrementally

 Beyond these concerns, we aim to provide a simpler support story for our third-party package maintainers.

-Our current recommendation is that third-party packages drop support for everything prior to the current LTS on the release of the subsequent x.0 that follows it.
+Our current recommendation is that third-party packages drop support for everything prior to the current LTS on the release of the subsequent x.0.
 For example, the Django 6.0 release notes contain this `advice for maintainers`__:

     Following the release of Django 6.0, we suggest that third-party app authors drop support for all versions of Django prior to 5.2.